Outdoor Fun

 Located in northeast Texas, see the oaks in shades of yellow and orange reflect in the 80-acre lake.
 Hike the Rustling Leaves trail or the Mountain View trail during your visit.
 Daingerfield State Park even rents paddleboards, canoes and kayaks.

-The campground features eight water-only sites along with 16 full hook-up sites.
-Rent a CCC cabin for four, six or fifteen guests from $85 a night.
+The campground features eight water-only sites and 16 full hook-up sites.
+For $85 a night, you can rent a CCC cabin for four, six or fifteen guests.

 Located at 455 Park Road 17, Daingerfield.
 Open daily from 8 a.m. to 8 p.m.
 Adult admission in $4 (12+).